BY571/Behavioral-Cloning-/README.md

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
-* Build a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report